 Hysha has worked in the field of financial aid for over twenty years.
 She has held director positions at Gallaudet University and John Hopkins University.
 She has also worked in the financial aid offices at Rochester Institute of Technology and the University of Rochester in NY.
 Her proficiency in financial aid management, compliance, automation, and outreach has led her to consult, where she is excited to help other schools.
 A lifelong student, Hysha has a bachelor's degree in information technology, a master's degree in public policy from RIT, an MBA from University of Rochester and a ministry degree from Liberty University.
 She is currently working towards her CPA.

-Eric began his career in higher education in 2003 and currently serves as the loan administrator for Stonehill College.
+Eric began his career in higher education in 2003 and currently serves as the federal student aid administrator for Stonehill College.
 He is responsible for the oversight of multiple education loan programs and ensuring compliance with federal and state regulations.
-He has in depth knowledge of the federal perkins loan program and continues to service the loan portfolio.
-In addition to his current work, he is actively engaged in evaluating and managing internal processes and annual ERP set-up and enjoys developing automated workflows.
+He has in depth knowledge of the federal Perkins Loan program and recently completed the Perkins Loan Liquidation process.
+In addition to his current work, he is actively engaged in evaluating and managing internal processes and annual ERP set-up.
+Working in deep collaboration with information technologies he has helped develop automated workflows.

 Tara is the associate director of financial aid at Marquette University.
 She has been active in state, regional and national associations as a presenter and chair.
 She has been inducted into the PeopleSoft higher education users group hall of fame for her demonstrated leadership, service and sustained contributions serving the community.
 She started her career in financial aid as a federal work-study employee at University of Wisconsin - Colleges in 1994 and has been in her current role since 2008.
 Prior to her current position she worked at Great Lakes Higher Education in Madison Wisconsin supporting servicing FFEL loans.
 "I enjoy sharing my expertise with others and have volunteered in many ways to help others in the community.
 One of the most rewarding aspects of my job is to evaluate risk and prepare a plan to evaluate and track future efforts toward improvement."
 Tara holds a bachelor's degree in international relations in American foreign policy and political science from University of Wisconsin - Madison, and a master's degree in computing from Marquette University.